Florence Vidor: Career

 Florence Vidor started working in silent movies through the influence of her husband, film director King Vidor, whom she had married in 1915.
 She signed her first contract with Vitagraph Studios in 1916.
 Her early fame was due to her role in the 1921 film Hail the Woman.
 Throughout the 1920s, she was a major box office attraction for Paramount Pictures.

 Her career ended with the advent of sound films.
 In 1929 she became so frustrated by the difficulties of making the partial sound film Chinatown Nights that she retired from acting before the production was completed.
 Director William A. Wellman had to use a voice double to complete some of her scenes.

-Personal life and death
+Personal life

 Florence and King Vidor divorced in 1924.
 They had a daughter, Suzanne.
 Despite the end of their marriage, Florence continued to use Vidor as her surname.

 Vidor married classical violinist Jascha Heifetz on August 20, 1928, in New York City.
 They had two children together and Heifetz also adopted Suzanne before divorcing in 1945.

+Death

 On November 3, 1977, Vidor died at her home in Pacific Palisades, California, aged 82.